tlacaelel2013/csis10a-final_project/README.md

 ## [2] Tunnel.

 I would be interested in drawing a tunnel in perspective simulating the view a user would have when driving a car inside of the tunnel.
-The user might control de speed at which he or she approaches the tunnel.
+The user might control the speed at which he or she approaches the tunnel.

 ## [3] Simplifying algebraic expressions.